thetonk/master-thesis/README.md

 ## Licensing

 All source code files (Python scripts and Jupyter notebooks) are licensed under the [GNU General Public License v3.0](./LICENSE).
-All diagrams, figures and result reports in the `tests/` directory are licensed under the [Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0).
+All diagrams, figures and result reports in the `results` directory are licensed under the [Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0).
 You may share and adapt these materials for **non-commercial purposes**, provided you give appropriate credit and distribute any derivatives under the same license.
 For **commercial use or redistribution**, please contact the author to obtain written permission.

 ## Project setup
 In order to run the experiments there are some python packages that need to be installed first.
 There are 2 ways to install them on project level and not system-wide.